ozen-m/SPT-ContinuousLoadAmmo/README.md

 You are now able to continuously load ammo while outside your inventory!

 Walk freely while waiting for your magazines to top up.
-You may cancel loading ammo by clicking the left/right mouse buttons, or by opening your inventory.
+You may cancel loading ammo by clicking the left/right mouse buttons (configurable), or by opening your inventory.

 ### Configuration
-In the configuration manager (`F12`), you can change the walking speed limit.
+In the configuration manager (`F12`)

+The speed limit, as a percentage of the walk speed, set to the player while loading ammo.
 Default is `30%`.
+Allow loading ammo outside the inventory only when Magazine and Ammo is in your Vest or Pockets.
+Default is `true`.
+Key used to cancel loading ammo outside the inventory.
+Default is left and right mouse buttons.
+Show UI elements outside the inventory.
+Default is `true`.

 ### Installation
 Extract the contents of the .zip archive into your SPT directory.